LSBA Home

 At-Large Representative

-He received his undergraduate degree in accounting from Louisiana State University and his law degree from Southern University Law Center, where he graduated first in his class and received a certification in tax law.
-He also served as the editorin-chief of the Southern University Law Review.
+Ventulan received his undergraduate in accounting from Louisiana State University and his JD from Southern University Law Center, where he graduated first in his class and received a certification in tax law.
+He also served as the editor-in-chief of the Southern University Law Review.
 He was admitted to practice in Louisiana in 2020.

-He is a member of the Louisiana State Bar Association’s Access to Justice Committee and the Baton Rouge Bar Association’s Publications and Pro Bono Committees.
-He formerly served as a junior council member of the LSLI.
+He is a member of the LSBA Access to Justice Committee and the Baton Rouge Bar Association’s Young Lawyers Section Council, Publications Committee and Pro Bono Committee.
+He formerly served as a junior council member of the LSLI, and as YLD District 5 representative.

 1 E Campus Dr Ste W127